-Prime responsibility for managing this risk is outsourced in terms of the Servicing Agreement and Administration Agreement to Investec Bank Limited.
-The Directors of the Company and the trustees are responsible for monitoring the performance of Investec Bank Limited in this regard.
+Prime responsibility for managing this risk is outsourced in terms of the Servicing Agreement and the Administration Agreement to Investee Bank Limited.
+The Directors of the Company and the trustees are responsible for monitoring the performance of Investee Bank Limited in this regard.